richardcavell/BASICloader/README.txt

        ... etc ...

 This is a BASIC program, which contains DATA statements.
 The DATA statements are code for a machine-language program.
-The main part of the program is a loop that pokes these values into memory.
+The main part of this BASIC program is a loop that pokes these values into memory.
+BASICloader creates BASIC programs of this type.

 When given a machine language program (or any other data), BASICloader will automatically construct a BASIC program.
 The program that BASICloader creates,